AstroSnout/ot-task/api-server/README.md

 - Rename the file '.env-git' to '.env'
 - Edit the renamed '.env' file and add your API key from etherscan (no quotations required, just paste in the API key)
 - Run the app through 'start_script.py'
+- The API server should be up and running :)